tokenized/tokenized-sdk-example-react/README.md

             const {
-              balance, // Quantity of the asset held in this vault reserved, // Quantity of balance reserved for pending transactions authorizedQuantity, // Total quantity of asset in existence unitValue, // The value of one “unit” of the asset
+              balance, // Quantity of the asset held in this vault available, // Quantity of balance available to use in transfers reserved, // Quantity of balance reserved for pending transactions authorizedQuantity, // Total quantity of asset in existence unitValue, // The value of one “unit” of the asset